desertwitch/zipfuse/README.md

 - `zipfuse` - binary of the FUSE filesystem
 - `mount.zipfuse` - binary of the FUSE mount helper

 The latter is needed only for mounting with `mount(8)` or `/etc/fstab`.

-The [examples](./examples) folder contains possible integration examples.
-Pre-compiled static binaries are planned to be offered starting from v1.0.0.
+**Pre-compiled static binaries are planned to be offered starting from v1.0.0.**

 ## Mounting the filesystem
 ### Mounting with `systemd` or command-line (recommended):

-The `zipfuse` filesystem binary runs as a foreground application and is ideal for wrapping with `systemd`, or use directly from CLI (read more below) as a foregrounded or also a backgrounded (paired with `nohup` and/or `&`) process.
+The `zipfuse` filesystem binary runs as a foreground process and is ideal for `systemd` wrapping, or use directly from command-line as either a foreground or a background (paired with `nohup` and/or `&`) process.
+For continous usage, integration into the larger `systemd` framework is recommended and preferable.

 **A basic `systemd` service example for mounting of the filesystem:**
 ```ini